 Access the full transcript of the talk here.
-Here’s my favorite portions.
+Here are my favorite portions.

 “There’s a conflict in the heart of science between science as a method of inquiry based on reason, evidence, hypothesis and collective investigation, and science as a belief system or a world view.
 And unfortunately the world view aspect of science has come to inhibit and constrict the free inquiry which is the very lifeblood of the scientific endeavor.”

 “Since the late 19th century, science has been conducted under the aspect of a belief system or a world view which is essentially that of materialism — philosophical materialism.
 And the sciences are now wholly owned subsidiaries of the materialist worldview.
 I think that as we break out of it, the sciences will be regenerated.”